Feature | Target |

 or XGBoostClassifier

 You will sometimes see models referred to as a specific statistic, a particular aspect of the model, or an algorithm.
 This is often a source of confusion for those early on in their data science journey, because the terms don’t really refer to what the model represents.
 For example, a t-test is a statistical result, not a model in and of itself.
-Similarly, some refer to ‘logit model’ or ‘probit model’, but these are link functions used in fitting what is in fact the same model.
+Similarly, some refer to ‘logit model’ or ‘probit model’, but these are link functions used in fitting what is in fact the same model, which we’ll cover in detail later.
 A ‘classifier’ tells you the task of the model, but not what the model is.
-‘OLS’ is an estimation technique used for many types of models, etc., not just a name for a linear regression model.
-Machine learning can potentially be used to fit any model, and not a specific collection of models.
+‘OLS’ is an estimation technique used for many types of models, etc., not just another name for linear regression.
+Machine learning can potentially be used to fit any model, and is not a specific collection of models.

 All this is to say that it’s good to be clear about the model, and to try to keep it distinguished from specific aspects or implementations of it.
 Sometimes the nomenclature can’t help but get a little fuzzy, and that’s okay.
 Again though, at the core of a model is the idea that specifies the relationship between the features and target.